 Were statements taken from you or others by police as part of their investigation?
 Grand jury proceedings are another source of information.
 Sometimes these materials are not provided until after I file a discovery motion and the judge orders them produced for our review.

 It may also be necessary to conduct our own investigation after the state has done theirs, as cases are frequently won by what the defense uncovers.

 The Police Investigation

 Perhaps an allegation has been made, but no charges have been filed; however, you are being contacted by law enforcement personnel who “just wants to talk” or “clear up a few things”.
 If you receive such a call or hear phrases like this, you probably need an attorney.
 Don’t wait until they’ve lulled you in to thinking that they want to help and you’ve given damaging statements against your own interest.
 Call (502) 200-4482 today and let me do the talking for you.

 Police investigators have several types of interview, questioning, and interrogation techniques at their disposal and spend years training to perfect them.
-The accused are routinely subjected to methods used by local specialists trained in some of the same techniques used by military and intelligence organizations to elicit information from captives.
+Suspects are routinely subjected to methods used by local specialists trained in some of the same techniques used by military and intelligence organizations to elicit information from captives.

 Talk to an attorney before agreeing to an interview or signing anything.
 Don’t post your thoughts or details about your case on social media.
 Now is the time to remain silent if there ever was one.
 If and when our defense team decides to speak about your case it will be after thoughtful discussion, planning, and with a unified voice that promotes one simple message – your innocence.

 Each situation is different and no two clients are alike.
 I will handle your case with the upmost care and give you the respect you deserve.
 Time is of the essence, so call me today at (502) 200-4482 so we can start planning your defense.
 Initial consultation is free.